IT Support Christchurch | Local, Fixed-Price, Since 1989 | Exodesk

 Incident Response: What Happens When Something Goes Wrong?

-Ask your provider what their incident response process looks like.
+Ask your IT support Christchurch provider what their incident response process looks like.
 Who do you call?
 What do they do in the first hour?
 How do they contain a breach and restore operations?
 A provider without clear answers to these questions is not prepared for a serious incident.

 For businesses that want a deeper view of their security posture, a formal cyber security risk assessment is a valuable starting point.
 It identifies vulnerabilities before attackers do.